zencart/documentation/content/user/admin_pages/admins/admin_activity_logs.md

 this is what you should do:

 a) Go to Admins > Admin Activity Logs.
 Where it says, "Review or Export Logs," check the box that says "Save to file on server" and press the *Go* button on the right.
 This will save your logs to disk in case you need them for troubleshooting.
+The recommended retention period is 12 months.

 b) At the bottom of the screen, press the *Reset* button.
 This will take you to the Admin Activity Log Manager manager page.
 On this page,